 We have an ambitious roadmap to reduce carbon emissions in our manufacturing operation.
 In our manufacturing plants, there is a focus on improving the energy efficiency of equipment and processes, combined with a switch to renewable energy sources.
 These actions set us on a path to achieve carbon-neutral manufacturing by 2050.

 This will not happen overnight and our strategy sets out targets for us to meet along the way.
 Our short-term target is, by 2030, to reduce by 50% the carbon emissions associated with each block we manufacture, including Scopes 1, 2 and 3, compared to a 2019 baseline.

 We have already made progress and our roadmap builds on these successes.

 Our LCA also considers the transport associated with the manufacture and distribution of our products.
 Manufacturing the majority of our aircrete products in the UK means our transport emissions are already relatively low.
 Nevertheless, we are planning to switch all our vehicles to electric or hydrogen fuel over time.

 Understanding the environmental impact of a product is about more than assessing just the emissions associated with its manufacture.
 It’s important to consider how a product contributes to energy efficient buildings, as well as considering its performance over its lifetime.

 Cement-based products go through the process of recarbonisation.
-This means that buildings constructed using these products act as carbon-skins during their lifetime and their eventual recycling or destruction.
-Additionally, aircrete has excellent thermal properties which make buildings more energy efficient while in use.
+This means that buildings constructed using these products act as carbon sinks during their lifetime and their eventual recycling or destruction.
+Aircrete also has excellent thermal properties which make buildings more energy efficient while in use.
 For example, H+H aircrete products are ideal for use in Passivhaus construction.

-With this in mind, it is not hard to image a future where aircrete is viewed not only as a carbon-neutral product but as a carbon-negative material.
+With this in mind, it is not hard to imagine a future where aircrete is viewed not only as a carbon-neutral product but as a carbon-negative material.